 - 1) The Harbormaster is authorized to issue citations, and to authorize other persons or law enforcement agencies to issue citations, for the violation of any provision of this Code.
-These citations must be issued in a manner provided by the California Penal Code. - 2) The Harbormaster is authorized to post signs and other traffic-control devices within the District. - 3) The Harbormaster is authorized to establish parking spaces and restricted parking zones.
+These citations must be issued in a manner provided by the California Penal Code.
+(See Applicable CA. Laws C, page 86) - 2) The Harbormaster is authorized to post signs and other traffic-control devices within the District. - 3) The Harbormaster is authorized to establish parking spaces and restricted parking zones.